recumbent/ddd-2020/PITCHME.md

 Note:

-Pulumi is a tool for defining infrastructure as code - genuine source code, its also a tool and a service for managing deployment of that infrastructure
+Pulumi is a tool for defining infrastructure as code - programming language type source code, its also a tool and a service for managing deployment of that infrastructure

 ---
-[drag=100 20, drop=top]
+[drag=50 100, drop=left]

 # Questions:

-@ul[drag=100 80, drop=center, fit=2.0]
+@ul[drag=5- 100, drop=right, fit=1.5]
 * What is infrastructure as code?
 * Why is it a good idea?
 * If it _is_ a good idea, why Pulumi?